bnb-chain/greenfield-cmd/README.md

 #### Generate Keystore

-Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext .
+Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext.
-You need also write your password on the password file which set by the "passwordFile" field in the config file.

 Assuming that the current private key hex string is written as plaintext in the file key.txt, the following command can be used to generate a keystore file called key.json:
 ```
 // generate keystore key.json
-gnfd-cmd create-keystore --privKeyFile key.txt key.json
+gnfd-cmd create-keystore --privKeyFile key.txt
 ```

 After the keystore file has been generated, you can delete the private key file which contains the plaintext of private key.